42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Delete a live event

-Delete a specific live event.
-Returns a 204 HTTP response on success.
+Deletes a specific live event based on its ID.
+This endpoint confirms the deletion of the live event with a 204 http code.

 ### Example